cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 |ACM Digital Library| No | Sheryl | Search engine that helps users find academic and scholarly materials |
 |NIST | No | Ryan | U.S. federal agency that develops and promotes standards and technology|

 - NetLogo uses the programming language Scala for the construction of agent-based modeling.
-NetLogo can create models of computer networks, to simulate packet transmission, congestion, and routing.
+NetLogo can create models of computer networks to simulate packet transmission, congestion, and routing.
 It can introduce cyber-attacks, defense strategies, and countermeasures.
 A person can see real-world impact of vulnerabilities and attacks on their networks.
 -------------
 ## Measuring Impact on Confidence in Institutions by their Use of Software Components